flutter/website/src/content/get-started/fwe/layout.md

 with Flutter widgets.
 In this section, you’ll learn how to build simple and complex layouts with some of the most common layout widgets.
-You’ll use DevTools to understand how
+You’ll use Flutter DevTools (also called Dart DevTools) to understand how
 Flutter is creating your layout.
 Finally, you'll encounter and debug one of
 Flutter's most common layout errors,